 To protect Bimini’s great hammerheads, we need to know where they go.
-With the help of a network of receivers, Tristan, director of the Bimini Biological Field Station, is recording and studying the movements of this shark and other species around the island.
+With the help of a network of receivers, Matt, director of the Bimini Biological Field Station, is recording and studying the movements of this shark and other species around the island.

 The goal of the Bimini Biological Field Station Foundation is to advance knowledge of the biology of sharks and rays, and the role that they play in the marine ecosystem, and to improve their management and conservation as well as enhance public perception and understanding of these fishes.

 Adequate conservation and management of shark populations is becoming increasingly important on a global scale with declines documented worldwide.
 A recent study estimated the total catch and fishing-related mortality for sharks globally was more than 100,000,000 sharks per year.
 There is an urgent need for the collection of biological information on many shark species, which the Bimini Biological Field Station Foundation aims to address.

 The following background information relates to two of our objectives that show the diversity of projects that the Bimini Biological Field Station Foundation conducts.
 One is pertinent to management and conservation of large coastal sharks, specifically the great hammerhead, and the other harnesses the lemon shark as a model species for advancing behavioural theory and understanding individual variation.

 Great hammerhead: a crucial need for spatial data

 The great hammerhead shark Sphyrna mokarran is a target or by-catch species in a wide variety of fisheries throughout its range, and substantial population declines are suspected to have occurred in many areas as a result of fishing.
 The great hammerhead in particular is highly sought after in the international shark fin trade because of its large fins.
 It has also been added to CITES (Convention on International Trade in Endangered Species) Appendix II and is categorised as Endangered by the IUCN (International Union for the Conservation of Nature) Red List.